ram6ler/poptemp/README.md

 		The Company Designator of Inane Tasks

-You load up the `poptemp` library:
+In the R session, you load up the `poptemp` library:

 ```r
 library(poptemp)